aurora9721/archive_project/archive.md

 ![](https://raw.githubusercontent.com/aurora9721/archive_project/master/assets/images/twine_ss.png)

 In the background, there's a visualisation of the levels of the game (of the professional ladder) as a tower with staircases.
 A bright spot marks where the player is at the moment, and as they go up levels, the visuals will change accordingly.
+The clock tower symbolises the workhours, as everything that happens in this game takes place then.

 ![](https://raw.githubusercontent.com/aurora9721/archive_project/master/assets/images/tower_bg_gif.gif)